 Evaluation of Courses, Clerkships and Faculty/Residents

 At the end of each course (including clerkships), students are expected to complete an evaluation of the course as a whole and individual faculty or residents who taught or supervised them.
-These evaluations are reviewed by the respective course or clerkship Directors.
+These evaluations are reviewed by the respective course or clerkship directors.
 The evaluations are essential in annual review of the curriculum, and in evaluation of faculty/resident performance in the education mission of the school.
 Any recommended modifications to the curriculum are taken to the Curriculum Committee.
-Faculty and resident evaluations are discussed by the course or clerkship director with the individual and/or his/her Department Chair or Section Chief.
+Faculty and resident evaluations are discussed by the course or clerkship director with the individual’s Department Chair or Section Chief.

 Pre-clerkship Contact Hour Policy